-Most businesses hire an administrative virtual assistant but today, you have more options to choose from!
+Most businesses hire a virtual administrative assistant, but you have more options to choose from today!
 Due to how quickly they adapt to any niche, there are over 20 types of virtual assistants that you can outsource work to.

-With a wide variety of VAs available, it can be tough to know which one is the right fit for your business needs.
-In this article, we’ll discuss the most in-demand types of assistants, what they can do, and some tips on how to hire a virtual assistant that’s best for your business.
+In this article, we’ll discuss the most in-demand types of assistants, what they can do, and some tips on how to hire the best virtual assistant for your business.

 - VAs are reported to have 13% increased efficiency and productivity than in-house employees.

 - Small businesses and startups can greatly benefit from hiring a VA, especially in saving on operational costs.

 - A growing number of freelancers are stepping up to provide the most in-demand virtual assistant services which gives you better chances to hire a virtual assistant that’s right for your business.

 On-demand virtual assistants are highly-trained, educated, and experienced remote workers, fully equipped to provide administrative, technical, or creative support.
 They play an important role in the modern workforce by helping businesses save time and money.